NEXGEM/TRIPLEX/tutorials/Training_ST_example.md

 # Training with ST data

-This tutorial guides you through downloading and processing the ST dataset and training multiple models.
+This tutorial guides you through processing the ST dataset and training multiple models.

 ## Preprocess data